PassCody/ChromatiXCMS/README.md

 # ChromatiXCMS

 Welcome to the ChromatiXCMS repository!
-This is a project aimed at providing a Content Management System (CMS) with a focus on vibrant and eye-catching designs.
-Please note that this is the first major project by the developer and might not be fully optimized in terms of code.
+This is a project that aims to provide a Content Management System (CMS) with an emphasis on vibrant and eye-catching designs.
+Please note that this is the developer's first major project and may not be fully optimized in terms of code.
+Furthermore, this CMS aims at the gaming community.
+So it should not be used like Joomla or other free CMS for general use.

 ## About ChromatiXCMS
 ChromatiXCMS is a creative and ambitious attempt at developing a CMS that emphasizes visually stunning websites.
 The project seeks to break away from conventional CMS designs and explores the world of vibrant colors, modern UI elements, and a user-centric approach.